JimHotchkiss/rails_dyi_app/NOTES.md

   ~ Where :9 is the line we want tested.
  * Got error to pass by including a simple validation at the model level ~ validates :title, presence: true

+I'm going to add rspec to my app.
+  * I've updated my gem file: 'gem 'rspec-rails', '~> 3.0''
+  * ran 'bundle install'
+  * ran 'rails g rspec:install'
+  * created a file: spec/models/project_spec.rb
+   ~ and included:
+      require 'rails_helper'

+        describe Project do
+          it 'can be created' do
+            #project = Project.create!(title: "My title", description: "The post description")
+            project = Project.create!(title: "My title")
+            expect(project).to be_valid
+          end
+        end
+  * Then ran: 'bundle exec rspec'

+As I build out features and functionality, try and include a test, to insure proper functionality.